prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 ### 0.2 Install and start Docker Desktop

-The Docker driver for Minikube uses an existing Docker installation instead of creating its own VM, which is recommended on Windows.[web:30]
+The Docker driver for Minikube uses an existing Docker installation instead of creating its own VM, which is recommended on Windows.

 1. Download Docker Desktop for Windows from the official Docker website and install it (enable WSL2 integration during setup if prompted).
 2. After installation, start **Docker Desktop** and wait until the status shows **Running**.